This article contains affiliate links.

 Out of the Box

 Packaging was basic.
 Just the box, the Xero C1 chronograph, a compact tripod, and a USB charging cable.
-It would have been nice had Garmin included some kind of carrying case to protect the display panel and radar surface, but they didn’t.
+It would have been nice for Garmin to some kind of carrying case to protect the display panel and radar surface, but they didn’t.
 So I set out to find another solution.

 I ended up with a hard-sided bright orange Nanuk 903 hard case.
 I also purchased a custom cut foam insert that I picked up from a guy calling himself “Range Panda.”
 Again, I purchased it myself and there’s no connection to the seller.
 In all, it’s some high quality work and I’m happy to throw some attention towards the guy’s business.